DonW16/NitterBot/README.md

-# TwitterBot
+# NitterBot
-A FOSS Discord Twitter bot using the nitter.net service.
+ A FOSS Discord Bot for Twitter using nitter.net.

 ## Description
-This bot will post tweets from twitter accounts that you add to TwitterBot.
+This bot will post tweets from twitter accounts that you add to NitterBot.

 ## How to run?
-Build the TwitterBot docker image on your server.
+Build the NitterBot docker image on your server.

 ```
-docker build -t twitter-bot-app .
+docker build -t nitter-bot-app .
 ```

-Then run the TwitterBot docker image.
+Then run the NitterBot docker image.

 ```
-docker run -it --rm --name running-twitter-bot-app twitter-bot-app
+docker run -it --rm --name running-nitter-bot-app nitter-bot-app
 ```